 After the fall of the Roman Empire, the next big influence on Sicily came from the south, specifically the Arabs of north Africa.
 They ruled the island for around 250 years, before the Normans from northern France conquered Sicily between 1061–1091.
 Making Palermo the capital of the Kingdom of Sicily (which also included much of southern Italy), they constructed buildings in a very unique style.
 This style has very clear Arabic influences, but also obvious Norman connections as well, making it extremely fascinating.
 There was a lot to see in bustling Palermo, and we really enjoyed checking it out – particularly the beautiful mosaics inside several churches.

 7. Baroque Towns of the Val di Noto

-And finally, we come to the most recently-built of Sicily’s World Heritage sites: the Baroque Towns of the Val di Noto.
+And finally, we come to the most recently-built of the UNESCO World Heritage sites in Sicily: the Baroque Towns of the Val di Noto.
 This is a large valley area in south-eastern Sicily which was devastated by a colossal earthquake in 1693.
 The residents rebuilt their shattered towns in the most popular style of the time – baroque.
 Here in towns like Ragusa, Noto, Catania, Modica and Caltagirone you’ll find beautiful baroque churches, town halls and apartment buildings.
 It’s said to be one of the most impressive collections of baroque architecture anywhere in the world, and after visiting several towns I’d find it hard to argue against that claim!
 We certainly had a lovely couple of days driving around and exploring the area.